Johnny Pacheco: Pacheco y su Nuevo Tumbao

 Pacheco reorganized his charanga and transformed it into a conjunto by adding trumpets instead of violins.
-His first album with his new band, Pacheco y su Nuevo Tumbao, was Cañonazo, the first release on Fania Records.
+His first album with his new band, Pacheco y su Nuevo Tumbao, was Mi Nuevo Tumbao...
+Cañonazo, the first release on Fania Records (LP-325).
 Featuring Pete "El Conde" Rodríguez on vocals, the album was the first of many recordings by the "compadres" (literally, "godfathers"), as Pacheco and El Conde were later known.
-Except for the closing song on the album "Dakar, punto final", all the songs were covers, including the aforementioned "Fanía", the title track and "El kikirikí" by Evaristo Aparicio, Eduardo Angulo's "Cabio sile yeyeo", Cheo Marquetti's "Pinareño" and Walfrido Guevara's "Labrando la tierra", all by popular Cuban artists of the 1950s and 1960s.
+Except for the closing song on the album "Dakar, punto final", all the songs were covers, including the aforementioned "Fanía", the title track and "El Kikirikí" by Evaristo Aparicio, Eduardo Angulo's "Cabio Sile Yeyeo", Cheo Marquetti's "Pinareño" and Walfrido Guevara's "Labrando la Tierra", all by popular Cuban artists of the 1950s and 1960s.

 In 1965, Pacheco recorded three albums, two of which featured Monguito el Único as lead vocalist: Pacheco at the N.Y.
-World's Fair and Pacheco te invita a bailar.
+World's Fair and Pacheco Te Invita a Bailar.
 The third album consisted of instrumental descargas (jam sessions), and was called Pacheco, His Flute and Latin Jam.
 In 1966, Pacheco worked with Monguito and Chivirico Dávila to record another album, Viva África, named after the fact that Pacheco had recently toured the continent.
-He then reverted to the charanga format for one album, aptly titled Pacheco y su Charanga: By Popular Demand.
-In 1967, he recorded Sabor típico with Pete "El Conde" and Pacheco Presents Monguito, the debut album of Monguito el Único as lead artist.
-In 1968, he recorded the instrumental album Latin Piper and Volando bajito with El Conde on lead vocals.
-Pacheco and El Conde then recorded three collaborative albums: Los compadres (1970), Perfecta combinación (1971) and Tres de café y dos de azúcar (1973), as well as five reunion albums between 1980 and 1989.
+He then reverted to the charanga format for one album, aptly titled Pacheco Y Su Charanga: By Popular Demand.
+In 1967, he recorded Sabor Típico with Pete "El Conde" Rodríguez and Pacheco Presents Monguito, the debut album of Monguito el Único as lead artist.
+In 1968, he recorded the instrumental album Latin Piper and Volando Bajito with El Conde on lead vocals.
+Pacheco and El Conde then recorded three collaborative albums: Los Compadres (1970), La Perfecta Combinación (1971) and Tres de Café y Dos de Azúcar (1973), as well as five reunion albums between 1980 and 1989.

 Fania All-Stars

-Having recorded Cuban-style jam sessions (descargas) with both the Alegre All-Stars (1961) and the Tico All-Stars (Live at the Village Gate, 1966), Pacheco decided to record a live album to showcase the Fania roster of salsa musicians.
+Having recorded Cuban-style jam sessions (descargas) with both the Alegre All-Stars (1961) and the Tico All-Stars (Live at the Village Gate, Volumes 1–3, 1966), Pacheco decided to record a live album to showcase the Fania roster of salsa musicians.
 The resulting album Live at the Red Garter (1968) was a success and has been described as an "excellent and promising start for the supergroup".
 Among the stars featured in the concert were pianist Larry Harlow, bassist Bobby Valentín and conguero Ray Barretto.
 The lineup of the group varied over the years, and by the time of their second show, Live at the Cheetah (1971), many members had changed.